Gichbuoy/hordzee-zombie-game/README.md

 * Push your branch to your forked repository.

 * Create a pull request with a detailed description of your changes.

+### License
+- This game is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as per the terms of the license.

 ### Acknowledgements
 - The game is developed using JavaScript and HTML5 canvas.